mayazeldin/image_processor_server_client/ReadMe.md

 - Create Docker File
   - Currently, I have not implemented a Dockerfile that can run my code for user that does not have my production environment.
+- Killing processes
+  - Currently, after running server.sh, my code fails to kill the server.py process.
+  This is especially troublesome when trying to run multiple of my test files in a row.
+  Each of my test files creates a server and then sends a client request to the server.
+  However, when the test exits, the server processes continue to run.
+I could possibly restructure my tests so that they only initialize a server once before running all the tests.
+  However, there would be other scenarios in which killing the server and all its processes with some sort of clean up script would be helpful.
+At the moment, after running the server.sh script or one of my tests, the server processes must be manually killed in the terminal.